-Done in duplicate at Santo Domingo this 19th day of April 2007 in the German, Spanish, and English languages.

-In case of dispute the English version shall prevail.
+Done at Vienna the 30th day of December 2010 in duplicate, in German, Arabic and English languages, all texts being equally authentic.
+In case of divergent Interpretation, the English text shall prevail.

-FOR THE AUSTRIAN FEDERAL GOVERNMENT:
+FOR THE AUSTRIAN FEDERAL GOVERNMENT

-FOR THE GOVERNMENT OF THE DOMINICAN REPUBLIC:
+FOR THE GOVERNMENT OF THE STATE OF QATAR

-Hans Winkler m.p.
+Marian Wrba m.p.